1. Key messages

 5. Completed suicide

-In 2020, in Belgium, 1735 deaths from suicide were registered (compared to 1728 in 2019).
-There were more deaths by suicide in men (1260) than in women (475).
-The highest number of suicide deaths occurred in the 45-64 age group.
-These numbers are probably underestimated due to the limitations mentioned in the background section.
+In 2021, the number of deaths by suicide in Belgium fell to 1,641 (compared with 1,736 in 2020).
+There were more deaths by suicide among men (1174) than among women (467).
+The highest number of deaths by suicide occurred in the 45-64 age group.
+These figures are probably underestimated due to the limitations mentioned in the "context" section.

 The mortality rate due to suicide is higher in men

-Suicide rates by age group are presented pooled over a 3-year period to avoid jumps due to small numbers.
+Suicide rates by age group are presented pooled over 3 years to avoid jumps due to small numbers.
 Suicide rates are higher for men than for women at any age, showing a gender difference in suicide.
 Suicide rates are the highest for men aged over 85 and for women between 45 et 64 years old.

 Source: Own calculations based on the death certificates database, Statbel [6]